taku25/UEP.nvim/README.md

 " LiveGrep for files within Programs directories.
 :UEP program_grep

+" Find all derived classes of a base class.
+:UEP find_derived [ClassName]

+" Find the inheritance chain of a class.
+:UEP find_parents [ClassName]

 " Display the logical tree for the entire project (requires neo-tree-unl.nvim).
 :UEP tree